deadc0de6/checkah/README.md

 Start by creating a config file `configs/vps.yaml` and add a profile with some basic checks (disk space, load average, sshd is running on port 22 and memory usage).
-Also add two alerts in case the any check fails: append alert to file `/tmp/alert.txt` and display a notification through `notify-send`
+Also add two alerts in case some checks fail: append alert to file `/tmp/alert.txt` and display a notification through `notify-send`
 ```yaml
 profiles: